Datacom-Endeavour-Design-System/endeavour/packages/stencil/src/components/datacom-breadcrumb/usage.md

 ```
 ### Properties - datacom-breadcrumb

-url-This is the url to the page where breadcrumb link redirects to.
+-url-This is the url to the page where breadcrumb link redirects to.
-separator- This is prop which is used to show Icon(>) alongside breadcrumb text.
+-If no url is provided, the component will be rendered as plain text.

-"If no url is provided, the component will be rendered as plain text."
+-separator- This is prop which is used to show Icon(>) alongside breadcrumb text.